kenergetic/stockpull/README.md

 To use this
 * Get a free API key from AlphaVantage (https://www.alphavantage.co/support/#api-key)
-* Create an .env file with the following information
+* Create an .env file with the following

 PORT=3128